Walks, attractions and events by Shuttle Bus

 - Bridges Country Pub – 01588 650260

 - The Bog Visitor Centre – 01743 792484

 The Mytton Arms – 01743 790878

 Saturday 29th July – Sunday 13th August, Church Stretton Arts Festival – music and visual arts in the heart of the Shropshire Hills

-Sunday 6th August Blakemoorgate Cottages are open from 11am to 3pm.
+Thursday 3rd – Sunday 6th August Pop-up Art Gallery at Blakemoorgate Cottages from 11am to 3pm.
 Take the Shuttle Bus to Snailbeach and walk up to the cottages.
 Follow the link for more information and route map http://www.stiperstonesandcorndon.co.uk/event/2482/

 Saturday 2nd September Castle Pulverbatch Medieval Fayre.
 Drop in to this community event which is held at the motte and bailey site, The Knapp.
 The Shuttle Bus will drop you outside The White Horse, Pulverbatch from which it’s a short walk to The Knapp.